-The following image provides a visual representation of the procedure to install the solid-state drive mounting bracket when replacing M.2 2230 solid-state drive with M.2 2280 solid-state drive in M.2 slot one.
+- 1. Follow the procedure in Before working inside your computer. - 2.
+Remove the base cover. - 3.
+Remove the M.2 2230 solid-state drive or the M.2 2280 solid-state drive from M.2 slot one.

-NOTE: If there is only one solid-state drive in the configuration you ordered, you may install another solid-state drive in the other M.2 slot.
-However, you need a solid-state drive bracket (sold separately) to install the additional solid-state drive.
+NOTE: If there is only one solid-state drive in the configuration you ordered, you can install another solid-state drive in the other M.2 slot.
+However, you may need a solid-state drive mounting bracket (sold separately) to install the additional solid-state drive.